 Last week, former Lightweight champion Mickey Bey came out frothing at the mouth towards former promoter Floyd Mayweather and Mayweather Promotions for keeping him on the shelf for the past two years.
-Bey was recently released, but he was none too happy about his treatment and opened up about the culture at Mayweather Promotions.
+Bey was recently released, left to vent his frustrations in the gym on the double end bag, but he was none too happy about his treatment and opened up about the culture at Mayweather Promotions.
 Bey said that the outfit is ran by loyalists to Mayweather who sway his opinion, so making their good graces is an immediate priority, and that whatever mood Mayweather is in can dictate his fighter’s career.

 So basically, Bey is airing out his frustrations for his career stagnating and is doing what he’s known to do, which is pointing fingers and being oblivious in regards to the man in the mirror.